Honors Program in Computer Science

 5. A letter of recommendation from a member of the tenured or tenure-track computer science faculty.

-A student who does not meet one of the qualifications 1-4 may be admitted to the program with the special recommendation of the Computer Science Program.
+A student who does not meet one of the qualifications 1-4 may be admitted to the program with the special recommendation of the department.

-In order to be admitted to the Honors program in Computer Science, a student must submit the appropriate Honors Application form, an advising copy of their transcript, a letter from the applicant explaining why they seek admission to the Honors program, and a letter from their supervising faculty member to the Computer Science Honors Coordinator, Dr. Jon Park at jpark@richmond.edu.
+In order to be admitted to the Honors program in Computer Science, a student must submit an Honors Application form, which includes a copy of their transcript, a letter from the applicant explaining why they seek admission to the Honors program, and a letter of recommendation from a faculty member who has committed to be their Honors Program Advisor.

 Achievement of honors in computer science requires significant work beyond that necessary for a major in computer science.
 The program is intended for strong, self-motivated students seeking additional challenges.
 Faculty are pleased to discuss the program with interested students.